Bear attack: Brown bears

 Attacks on humans are considered extremely rare in the former Soviet Union, though exceptions exist in districts where they are not pursued by hunters.
 East Siberian brown bears for example tend to be much bolder toward humans than their shyer, more frequently hunted European counterparts.
-In 2008, a platinum mining compound in the Olyotorsky district of northern Kamchatka was besieged by a group of 30 Kamchatka brown bears that killed two guards and prevented workers from leaving their homes.
+In 2008, a platinum mining compound in the remote Olyotorsky district of northern Kamchatka was besieged by a group of 30 Kamchatka brown bears that killed two guards and prevented workers from leaving their homes.
 In Scandinavia, only three fatal attacks were recorded in the 20th century.
 Due to increasing brown bear population in Turkey, attacks still occur in mountainous areas of Northeastern Turkey.

 Native American tribes whose territories overlapped with those of grizzly bears often viewed them with a mixture of awe and fear.
 North American brown bears were so feared by the Natives that they were rarely hunted, especially alone.
 When Natives hunted grizzlies, the act was done with the same preparation and ceremoniality as intertribal warfare, and was never done except with a company of 4 to 10 warriors.
 The tribe members who dealt the killing blow were highly esteemed among their compatriots.
 Californian Indians actively avoided prime bear habitat, and would not allow their young men to hunt alone, for fear of bear attacks.
 During the Spanish colonial period, some tribes, instead of hunting grizzlies themselves, would seek aid from European colonists to deal with problem bears.
 Many authors in the American west wrote of Natives or voyagers with lacerated faces and missing noses or eyes due to attacks from grizzlies.
 Within Yellowstone National Park, injuries caused by grizzly attacks in developed areas averaged approximately 1 per year during the 1930s through the 1950s, though it increased to 4 per year during the 1960s.
 They then decreased to 1 injury every 2 years (0.5/year) during the 1970s.
 Between 1980 and 2002, there were only 2 grizzly bear-caused human injuries in a developed area.
 However, although grizzly attacks were rare in the back-country before 1970, the number of attacks increased to an average of approximately 1 per year during the 1970s, 1980s, and 1990s.